lujiefsi/CrashTuner/analysis.md

-# To analysis bugs in docker
+# To analyze bugs in docker
 **The CrashTuner directory is your working directory.**

 ## Pull the docker